mrkaland95/inf226-oblig2/README.md

 `pip install bcrypt`

+`pip install pygments`

 Then, once all the packages are installed, navigate to the oblig2 folder and run the "flask run".
 Now the server *should* be up and running.

 NOTE: The program was worked on and ran with Windows 10/11.

+Tested with Python 3.9, but it *should* work back to version 3.7 or so i believe.

-I have absolutely no clue whether it works for Linux/macOS
+Also, i have absolutely no clue whether it works for Linux/macOS, only tested with Windows.

 Various sources and resources used: